dask/dask/docs/source/scheduling.rst

    x.compute(scheduler='threads')

-Additionally some of the scheduler support other keyword arguments.
+Each scheduler may support extra keywords specific to that scheduler.
 For example, the pool-based single-machine scheduler allows you to provide custom pools or specify the desired number of workers:

 .. code-block:: python